-Arbonne Fizz Sticks were one of the first Arbonne products that I tried, and remain, to this day, something I cannot go without!
-I drink them every morning.
+Arbonne Fizz Sticks were one of the first Arbonne products that I tried, and have always been one of my favorite Arbonne products!

 Fizzies are popular on Instagram, have their own recipes, and have even inspired t-shirts that you can find on Etsy.